Henonicks/Henifig/README.md

 // if you'd like to use it for some reason... it just calls value_t::get <T>().
 ```

+## Testing

+If you'd like to test if a henifig can be parsed before using it in your program, build the code in
+`henifig/test` and run it with an argument being the path to the file:

+    ./cfgtest path/to/config.hfg

+If left with no arguments, it will test against test.hfg alongside the `main.cpp`.

 ## Handling errors

 Whenever a parse attempt fails, a `henifig::parse_exception` is thrown.
 A termination report may look something like: